-1.11.9 Notes for Firewall Setup
+11.10 Notes for Firewall Setup

-This is a page of notes on the ports used by BigchainDB nodes and the traffic they should expect, to help with firewall setup (or security group setup on AWS).
+This is a page of notes on the ports potentially used by BigchainDB nodes and the traffic they should expect, to help with firewall setup (and security group setup on AWS).
 This page is not a firewall tutorial or step-by-step guide.